UpCloudLtd/upcloud-go-api/README.md

 ### Validating credentials

-The easiest way to check whether the client credentials are correct is to issue a call to `GetAccount()` (since it doesn't require any parameters).
+The easiest way to check whether the client credentials are correct is to issue a call to `GetAccount()`.

 ```go
 username := "completely"